Vietnam.vn - Nền tảng quảng bá Việt Nam

 During this process, although there were some doubts due to the different shape, size or decorative motifs of the throne being crafted from the worship objects, no one dared to confirm that this was the throne used for the king to sit on.

-The throne is made of rosewood, weighs about 17.5kg, on top is the image of the sun and 5 sparks.
+The throne is made from rosewood, weighs about 17.5kg, on top is the image of the sun and 5 sparks.
 The armrests and back are connected by two dragons, in the middle of the back are two stylized longevity symbols.
 The entire throne surface is painted red, the lines are gilded.

 Emperor Duy Tan's throne is a symbol of the supreme power of the dynasty, bearing many unique values in terms of visual and decorative arts of the Nguyen Dynasty in the early 20th century, associated with the history of the Nguyen Dynasty and a part of the life of Emperor Duy Tan and a heroic historical period of the nation in the first half of the 20th century.